Pressure mounts on corporations to denounce GOP voting bills - WTMJ

 Associated Press

-ATLANTA (AP) — Liberal activists are ratcheting up their calls on corporate America to denounce the GOP campaign to tighten state voting laws, putting businesses accustomed to cozy political relationships in middle of a growing partisan fight over voting rights and election laws.
+ATLANTA (AP) — Liberal activists are stepping up calls for corporate America to denounce Republican efforts to tighten state voting laws, and businesses accustomed to cozy political relationships now find themselves in the middle of a growing partisan fight over voting rights.

 The fight has thrust corporate America into a place it often tries to avoid — the center of a partisan political fight.
-But under threat of boycott and bad publicity, business leaders this week showed a fresh willingness to enter the fray on an issue not directly related to their bottom line, even when it meant alienating Republican allies.
+But under threat of boycott and bad publicity, business leaders are showing a new willingness to enter the fray on an issue not directly related to their bottom line, even if it means alienating Republican allies.

 “We want to hold corporations accountable for how they show up when voting rights are under attack,” said Marc Banks, an NAACP spokesman.
 “Corporations have a part to play, because when they do show up and speak, people listen.”

-Civil rights groups have filed federal lawsuits to block the new Georgia law, which was passed after Democrats flipped the once-reliably Republican state in an election former President Donald Trump falsely claimed was rife with fraud.
-Some activists have called for consumer boycotts of Delta, Coca-Cola and other firms.
-They dismiss business leaders’ assertions that they helped water down the bill to ease earlier, more restrictive proposals; business leaders, they argue, should have tried to block the plan altogether.
+Civil rights groups have sued to block the new Georgia law, which was passed after Democrats flipped the once-reliably Republican state in an election that Donald Trump falsely claimed was rife with fraud.
+Some activists have called for consumer boycotts of Delta, Coca-Cola and others.
+They dismiss business leaders’ assertions that they helped water down the bill to ease earlier, more restrictive proposals; those leaders, they argue, should have tried to block the plan altogether.

 Unlike their Georgia-based counterparts, American Airlines and Dell Technologies didn’t wait for the Texas measure to pass.
 “To make American’s stance clear: We are strongly opposed to this bill and others like it,” American said in a statement.

-Arizona, another battleground Biden flipped in November, hasn’t seen high-profile corporate players engage yet.
+Arizona, which Biden flipped from Trump in November, hasn’t seen high-profile corporate players engage yet.
 But 30-plus groups sent a joint letter to Allstate Insurance, CVS Health and Farmers’ Insurance, among others, urging their public opposition to proposed voting restrictions.
 Emily Kirkland, executive director of Progress Arizona, a progressive group that signed the letter, said there’s been no response yet.

 Other groups are demanding that corporations focus on Washington, where congressional Democrats are pushing measures intended to make it easier for Americans to vote, regardless of state laws.
 Among the changes, Democrats would enact automatic voter registration nationally and standardize access to early and mail voting.

 Corporate giants were mostly quiet when Trump falsely claimed he lost because of fraud.
-And business leaders largely maintained caution as Republican state lawmakers used Trump’s lie to justify a flood of new bills to make it more cumbersome to vote.
+Business leaders largely maintained that caution as Republican state lawmakers used Trump’s lie to justify a flood of new bills to make it more cumbersome to vote.

 The reticence was a stark contrast to how chambers of commerce reacted six years ago when Republican-run states pushed “religious freedom” measures.
-Indiana, under then-Gov. and future Vice President Mike Pence, saw immediate corporate backlash.
-After North Carolina passed a so-called “bathroom bill” limiting LGBTQ rights in 2016, PayPal scuttled expansion plans there and the NBA moved its all-star game from Charlotte.
+Indiana, under then-Gov. Mike Pence, the future vice president, saw immediate corporate backlash.
+After North Carolina passed a “bathroom bill” limiting LGBTQ rights in 2016, PayPal scuttled expansion plans there and the NBA moved its all-star game from Charlotte.
 An AP analysis in 2017 found the reaction would eventually cost North Carolina at least $3.76 billion in lost business.

 Then, Georgia’s corporate lobbying groups — with Delta’s and Coca-Cola’s backing — took no such chances, speaking out forcefully against Georgia conservatives’ version of a “religious freedom” bill.
 Lawmakers passed it anyway but Kemp’s predecessor, Republican Nathan Deal, vetoed it amid the chamber outcry.